- COVID-19 Symptoms & Testing

 - Some courses will be fully online, but taught asynchronously.
 In this case, most of the courses content will be web-based and completed at the student’s own pace.
 Occasional meetings of all enrolled students at a designated time may occur.

-What academic support can I access this fall?
+What academic support can I access?

 As is true during every semester, the Academic Support Center at UVA Wise will provide academic coaching, tutoring, disability services, and other types of support to you.
-However, this fall, the Center will expand their offerings to include virtual online office hours, online academic coaching, online tutoring, tech tutors, and more.
+During this time, the Center will expand their offerings to include virtual online office hours, online academic coaching, online tutoring, tech tutors, and more.
 Academic Support will also continue their first-generation college student programming, bringing awareness, recognition, and support to many UVA Wise students.

 How does living on campus differ from previous academic years?